 These are three tools that I recommend for getting your contracts signed (Hellosign, Docusign, Eversign).

 All three of these tools operate mostly the same way.
 You upload a PDF of your document (your contracts in this instance) and then you mark the places where a signature is needed.

-Social Media Scheduling
+Best Tools for Social Media Scheduling

 What does that mean?